-I’m reading All Quiet on the Western Front and just got to the bit where Paul arrives home after a long time away at the front and suddenly, in my reverie, I was Paul, coming home from my first few months in the Royal Navy.
+I’m reading All Quiet on the Western Front and just got to the bit where Paul arrives home after a long time away at the front and suddenly, in my reverie, I am Paul, coming home from my first few months in the Royal Navy.

 Paul’s journey home to Germany from the front in Flanders took several days.
 When he arrived he felt foreign, like everything had changed though he knew that, deep down, everything else was the same and that it was he who had changed.
 His relationship with his family and his friends was different and would be so for ever more.